Dianabol Steroid

 Pharmacokinetics

 Metandienone has high oral bioavailability.
 It has very low affinity for human serum sex hormone-binding globulin (SHBG).
-About 10% of that of testosterone.
-Only 2% of that of DHT.
-The drug is metabolized in the liver by 6β-hydroxylation, 3α- and 3β-oxidation, 5β-reduction, 17-epimerization, and conjugation among other reactions.
-Unlike methyltestosterone, owing to the presence of its C1(2) double bond, metandienone does not produce 5α-reduced metabolites.
-The elimination half-life of metandienone is about 3 to 6 hours.
+Its bioavailability is approximately 10% less than that of testosterone.
+The affinity for DHT is only 2% of that of testosterone.
+The drug is metabolised in the liver by 6β-hydroxylation, 3α- and 3β-oxidation, 5β-reduction, 17β-epimerization, and conjugation, among other reactions.
+Unlike methyltestosterone, metandienone does not create 5α-reduced metabolites because it has a double bond at C1(2).
+The elimination half-life of metandienone is about 3–6 hours.
 It is eliminated in the urine.

 Chemistry